flyingmachine/brave-clojure-web/content/do-things.md

 a model of a hobbit and writing a function to hit it in a random spot.
 Super!
 Important!

-As you go through these examples, it's important that you type them out and run them.
+As you go through the chapter, I recommend that you type out the examples in a REPL and run them.
 Programming in a new language is a skill, and, just like yodeling or synchronized swimming, you have to practice it to learn it.
 By the way, "Synchronized Swimming for Yodelers for the Brave and True" is due to be published in August of 20never.
 Check it out!

 ## Syntax